vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <h2 id="step-5-—-configuring-etcd">Step 5 <strong>—</strong> Configuring ETCD</h2>
 <p>Etcd is a fault-tolerant, distributed key-value store that is used to store the state of the postgres cluster.
 You’ve installed ETCD in the step3.</p>
 <p>Now, you will configure ETCD to handle the leader elections in the highly available cluster and store the state of the postgres cluster.
 Using Patroni, all of the postgres nodes makes use of etcd to keep the postgres cluster up and running.</p>
 <p>All the available configuration parameters for etcd is available in the <a href="https://etcd.io/docs/v3.4.0/op-guide/configuration/">official etcd page</a>.
-However, you ll use the necessary configurations flags to configure highly available cluster with default settings.</p>
+However, you ll use the necessary configurations flags to configure highly available cluster with default settings as explained below.</p>
 <p>During the installation of the ETCD, a default etcd configuration file is created in the location <em>/etc/default/etcd</em>.</p>
 <p><code>vim</code> tool is used edit the file.
 Use  <code>sudo vim</code> to open the file in the edit mode.
 If you do not use <code>sudo</code>, vim will open the file in the read only mode.</p>
 <p>Execute the below command to open and update the configuration file.</p>
 <pre><code>$ sudo vim /etc/default/etcd
 </code></pre>
 <p>Vim opens the file, press <code>i</code> to enter to the insert mode in VIM editor.</p>
-<p>Now the etcd default configuration file is opened where all the parameters are commented.
+<p>Now the <em>etcd</em> default configuration file is opened where all the parameters are commented.
 Look for the each of the below parameters, uncomment it and update the settings with the relevant etcd droplet IP address.</p>
 <p><strong>ETCD_LISTEN_PEER_URLS</strong></p>
 <p>This flag informs the etcd to accept incoming requests from its peers on the specified scheme://IP:port combinations.</p>
 <p>Update this parameter with your etcd droplet ip address and it should look like below.</p>